Updated 15 Jan 2020 with lots of fun new things to do!

+Our time outdoors may be limited, so when you are out, make it worthwhile!
 Start your nature adventure with National Trust’s ’50 things to do before you’re 11¾’.
-This downloadable handy guide helps children to make the most out of our limited time outdoors during the lockdown.
+This downloadable handy guide helps children to make the most out of their limited time outdoors during the lockdown.

 They also have their Review 100 competition, which encourages kids to submit a review online to be in with a chance to win a £20 amazon voucher.
 There is loads of amazing stuff on their website that is fun while also educational!
 A win-win for parents.

-Stay inspired with Firstsite’s artist created activity packs, featuring contributions from UK artists including Grayson Perry, Antony Gormley, Sarah Lucas, Gillian Wearing, Idris Khan, Lucy Gunning, Richard Wentworth, Cornelia Parker, Jeremy Deller, Gee Vaucher, Vanley Burke, Mark Wallinger, and more.
+Join 48,000 people who are staying inspired with Firstsite’s artist-created activity packs.
+Featuring contributions from UK artists including Grayson Perry, Antony Gormley, Sarah Lucas, Gillian Wearing, Idris Khan, Lucy Gunning, Richard Wentworth, Cornelia Parker, Jeremy Deller, Gee Vaucher, Vanley Burke, Mark Wallinger, and more.

 Drama Resource has all the tips and tricks to keep the drama king or queen in your life happy, even if they are missing their drama lessons.
-There are articles on writing for drama, tips on learning lines and videos about devising theatre.
+There are articles on writing for drama, tips on learning lines, and videos about devising theatre.

 Learn how to ‘Paint Like Turner‘ or ‘Draw a Creature Sound‘.
 Our highlights include 30 min video tutorial ‘Use Your Body To Make Art‘.
 The website is fun and colourful and bound to engage kids of all ages.